yochaigal/cairn/resources/frequently-asked-questions.md

 Expand for example
  </summary>

  **Warden**: _"By late afternoon you finally break through the forest boundary.
 Spilling out of the treeline, you nearly step into a deep chasm splitting the forest in two.
 Finally, you have arrived at the **God-Slip**, a seemingly endless ravine with no bridge crossing it.
 Judging by the sheer rock walls on either side, climbing down would be extremely dangerous.
-Unfortunately, your quarry is likely located just across, where the cliffs meet the edge of the world."_
+Unfortunately, your quarry is likely located just across, where the cliffs meet the edge of the world.
+There is a small clearing nearby where you could set up camp, shrouded by a humongous Oak tree planted close to the chasm."_

  **Esther**: _"I think we should make camp before moving out.
 If we have to climb into or around this chasm, I'd rather have the light on our side!"_